Sex and IBD: Top, Bottom, Vers, Oral, Vaginismus, Pelvic Floor Dysfunction and More

 • Applying the mouth to the genital area immediately after applying it to the anus (right after oral-anal sex) can introduce E. coli (the not good kind) into the urethra, leading to a urinary tract infection.

-• This does NOT mean you can’t have oral sex (it’s hard to word that without sounding very boring.)
+• This does NOT mean you can’t have oral sex.
 It just means you gotta prep!

 • Before you have oral-anal sex, make sure you and your partner(s) are WASHED up!
 On a basic level, I would want this because it’s ideal to have good hygiene and all of that and take care of your body, and I would hope we are all showering and washing ourselves, but in this case, it’s important so you don’t get sick.